Airbnb, resilient in pandemic, goes forward with IPO

 Airbnb proved its resilience in a year that has upended global travel.
 Now it needs to prove to investors that it sees more growth ahead.

 Airbnb’s listing comes a day after another San Francisco-based company, DoorDash, soared through it initial public offering, the second largest after Airbnb’s.
-DoorDash’s stock jumped 85.8 per cent to close at $189.51.
-The meal delivery app raised $3.4-billion with its offering.
+DoorDash’s stock jumped 85.8% to close at $189.51.
+The meal delivery app raised $3.4 billion with its offering.

 Airbnb wants to add more hosts and properties, expand in markets like India, China and Latin America and attract new guests.

 First, it will need to recover.
-Airbnb – which has never posted an annual profit – said its revenue fell 32 per cent to $2.5-billion in the first nine months of this year as the coronavirus forced travellers to cancel their plans.
-The company delayed its IPO – initially planned for the spring – and funded operations with $2-billion in loans.
-In May, Airbnb cut 1,900 employees – or 25 per cent of its work force – and halted programs not related to its core business, like movie production.
+Airbnb — which has never posted an annual profit — said its revenue fell 32% to $2.5 billion in the first nine months of this year as the coronavirus forced travellers to cancel their plans.
+The company delayed its IPO — initially planned for the spring — and funded operations with $2 billion in loans.
+In May, Airbnb cut 1,900 employees — or 25% of its workforce — and halted programs not related to its core business, like movie production.

 But in the months since, Airbnb’s business rebounded faster than hotels as travellers felt safer booking private homes away from crowded downtowns during the pandemic.
-In Miami, for example, short-term rental occupancy reached 83 per cent in October, while average occupancy for hotels was 42 per cent, according to STR, an accommodations data firm.
+In Miami, for example, short-term rental occupancy reached 83% in October, while average occupancy for hotels was 42%, according to STR, an accommodations data firm.

-Airbnb said the number of nights and experiences booked, which plummeted 72 per cent in April compared to year-ago levels, were down 20 per cent in September.
-Airbnb debuted experiences – from cooking classes to surfing lessons – in 2016.
+Airbnb said the number of nights and experiences booked, which plummeted 72% in April compared to year-ago levels, were down 20% in September.
+Airbnb debuted experiences — from cooking classes to surfing lessons — in 2016.

-Airbnb now has 7.4 million listings, from castles to tree houses, in 220 countries.
+Airbnb now has 7.4 million listings, from castles to treehouses, in 220 countries.
 They are operated by 4 million hosts.
-The company controls around 39 per cent of the global short-term rental market, according to Euromonitor.
+The company controls around 39% of the global short-term rental market, according to Euromonitor.
 It’s the market leader in Europe but trails VRBO, a vacation rental company owned by Expedia, in North America.

 Looking ahead, Airbnb thinks it could see a surge in business from people who are able to work remotely.